Helping At-Risk 21st Century Veterans

 Located in Butner, NC, the handsome 9.5-acre hillside lot features scattered old growth oak trees and is conveniently located less than 3 miles from the South Campus of Vance-Granville Community College with which VLC has an MOA to provide vocational training for VLC residents.
 It is adjacent to the R.J.
 Blackley Center, a state-operated substance abuse treatment center, and about a half mile from the North Carolina Central Regional Hospital, a major mental health care facility.
 It is just 18 minutes up I-85 from the Durham VA Hospital.

 The clientele we serve consists of 21st Century service veterans whose discharge status makes them eligible for VA services.
 Most are in need of therapy, counseling and/or educational, vocational or life skill development.
 Perhaps most importantly, they want to be here, and have so signified in writing.
 They have also agreed to abide by VLC’s behavioral and operational policies, and to participate in designing their own reintegration program.

 At VLC, our goal is successful community reintegration for every North Carolina Veteran, but the path to that goal is different for each of them.
 We are the only statewide Veterans organization designed to facilitate the specialized services, counseling, training and mentoring to return our suffering heroes to self-reliance.
 We cannot do it alone.
 We need your support!

 Measuring Our Success

-We will determine the success of the programs by metrics that measure various key points during the program, as well as six-month, one-year and two-year status checks with regard to a graduate’s job, housing, transportation situation, ongoing mental and physical care, community involvement and participation in a mentorship program we will initiate for each resident.
+We will determine the success of the programs by metrics that measure various key points during the program, as well as regular post-graduate status checks with regard to a graduate’s job, housing, transportation situation, ongoing mental and physical care, community involvement and participation in a mentorship program we will initiate for each resident.